 \section{Problem Formulation}

 We consider the sequential mechanism design problem where a principal seeks to elicit truthful reports from rational agents.
 The principal sequentially assigns $T$ prediction tasks to a group of $N$ rational agents.
 Each task has a true label $Y_t \in \mathcal{Y}$, i.i.d. sampled from an unknown and stationary distribution $p_Y(\cdot)$.
 Unless stated otherwise, this true label is not revealed to anyone, either the principal or the agents.
-We let $\mathcal{Y}$ be finite to avoid mathematical complications, and assume each true label $y$ appears with uniformly bounded probability $\underline{p} \leq p_Y(y) \leq \overline{p}$.
+We let $\mathcal{Y}$ be finite to avoid mathematical complications.
 In each round, each agent $i= 1, \dotsb, n$ independently studies the task, acquiring her own observation $X_{it}\in \mathcal{Y}$ with a constant cost $c$. $X_{it}$ is generated according to the agent's skill $p_i(x \mid y)$, a stationary conditional probability law.
-We assume $p_i$ is non-degenerate, i.e., there exists two labels $y, y'$ where $p_i(\cdot \mid y) \neq p_i(\cdot\mid y')$.
-In other words, observation should bring new information by stochastically distinguishing at least two of the labels.
 Each agent might know her own skill distribution $p_i$, but has no information about anyone else’s, and the principal initially knows none of them.
-Aside from observation, agents also has an outside option of lazily reporting a random label without observing the label (does not incur cost $c$ as well).
+Aside from observation, agents also has an outside option of lazily reporting a random label without observing the label (shirking, does not incur cost $c$ as well).